madetech/learn/workshops/05-Refactoring-Workshop/README.md

 Small reversible operations.
 They should have a name, with a clearly defined before and after state.

 When mobbing or pairing it's useful to be able to immediately describe a refactoring.

+# Generalising code: I can't find it in the catalog!

+While in the blue phase (refactoring step) we should look for appropriate generalisations to make.

+A good rule of thumb is the [RuleOfThree](http://wiki.c2.com/?RuleOfThree) - if you see the same thing duplicated three times, create a more general solution.

+Generalising code is part of refactoring.
+However, they do not result in like-for-like behaviour, so you will not find them in the catalog.

 ## The process